wso2/docs-is/en/docs/learn/multi-attribute-login.md

 ### Add Regular Expressions for Allowed Claims

-Once you have configured WSO2 Identity Server for multi attribute login, you need to provide regular expressions for the allowed claims.
+Once you have configured WSO2 Identity Server for multi-attribute login, you need to provide regular expressions for the allowed claims.

 Some claims have regex defined by default.
 If you need to define regex for a claim, follow the steps below.